ecovangel/devops-challenge/SOLUTION.md

 3. **Push Docker Image to Docker Hub**:
    A GitHub Actions workflow was configured to build the Docker image automatically, tag it, and push it to Docker Hub using the `docker/build-push-action`.

-**Optional Features Implemented**:
-- The Docker container accepts arguments for `host` and `port`.
-- The image was passed through the `dive` tool to check for vulnerabilities and optimizations.

 ---